 '''

-$ rlwrap python shelve_interpreter.py -i # interactive use
+$ python shelve_interpreter.py -i # interactive use

-usage: shelve_interpreter.py [.help] [.showall] [.clear] [.delete DELETE]

-[.filename /home/micheles/conf.shelve]

-[params [params ...]] [setters [setters ...]]
+A simple interface to a shelve.
+Use .help to see the available commands.

+i> .help

+Commands: .help, .showall, .clear, .delete

+<param> ...

+<param=value> ...

 i> a=1

 setting a=1

 i> a

 1

 i> b=2

 setting b=2

 i> a b

 1

 2

 i> .del a

 deleted a

 i> a

 a: not found

 i> .show

 b=2

 i> [CTRL-D]

 '''

 The .interact method reads commands from the console and send them to the underlying interpreter, until the user send a CTRL-D command (CTRL-Z in Windows).
 There is a default argument prompt='i> ' which can be used to change the prompt.
-The message displayed by default is the argparse-provided usage message, but can be customized by setting an .intro attribute on the main function.
+The text displayed at the beginning of the interactive session is the docstring of the main function. plac also understands command abbreviations: in this example del is an abbreviation for delete.
+In case of ambiguous abbreviations plac raises a NameError.

-Notice that plac.Interpreter is available only if you are using a recent version of Python (>= 2.5), because it is a context manager object which uses extended generators internally.
+Finally I must notice that the plac.Interpreter is available only if you are using a recent version of Python (>= 2.5), because it is a context manager object which uses extended generators internally.